RJWerning/MongoDB-nodejs/README.md

 -   Find is simply a cursor, doesn't actually return items.
 -   toArray() must be await as this is where the work is done, not at the find()
 -   Asserts toss errors, so run cleanup in a try/finally block

+Get

+-   Find is simply a cursor, doesn't actually return items.
+-   toArray() must be await as this is where the work is done, not at the find()
+-   Asserts toss errors, so run cleanup in a try/finally block

+Filter

+-   Assert on comparing objects, need to do deepStringEqual here, otherwise get an error: AssertionError [ERR_ASSERTION]: Values have same structure but are not reference-equal:

+Update

+-   Note: findOneAndReplace returns the 'find' not the 'replace' values by default
+-   To return the 'replace' object you need to include params {returnOriginal: false}